harshitpaunikar1/Project-2/.github/project-buildup-history.md

 - Task summary: Used the next day to keep the momentum going for India Budget 2020 Economic Analysis.
 I was still piecing things together, so I focused on trying to collect the datasets, reference notes, or external documents needed for the study and wrote down the stuff that looked important.
 I was still mostly figuring out the shape of it, so a lot of the day went into small notes and half clear ideas.
 A lot of this also meant checking if the numbers were making sense and not just trusting the first result that showed up.
 - Deliverable: I wrapped up the day with source bundle mostly in place.
 It was not perfect, but it was good enough to keep the project moving.
 I also left myself a few rough reminders for the next day so I would not have to rediscover the same context again.
+## 2021-04-06 - Day 3: Cleanup pass

+- Task summary: By this point I had the rough direction, so the work became more practical.
+I spent most of the day trying to make the tables usable by fixing labels, missing values, and formatting issues and make the whole thing feel less half baked.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: I wrapped up the day with usable analysis dataset mostly in place.
+It was not perfect, but it was good enough to keep the project moving.
+There were still a couple of loose parts, but nothing serious enough to block the next step.